PavlovMaxKUBSAU/bankomat_test/test_for_medrocket/README.md

 # test_for_medrocket

-It's a simple program that performs extracts money banknotes from cash machine
+It's a simple program that performs extracts money banknotes from cash machine.